 Plethysmography is a technique for measuring volume changes.
 This technique is used to measure blood flow to an organ.
 Occlusion of efflux of blood (veins) without affecting the influx increases the volume of the organ.
-This technique has a disadvantage in that the measurement should be made within a short period because the vascular bed of the organ will be filled with blood soon and the influx will be to measure the blood flow to fore arm under different conditions.
+This technique has a disadvantage in that the measurement should be made within a short period because the vascular bed of the organ will be filled with blood soon.
+The aim of this exercise is to measure the blood flow to fore arm under different conditions.